hapijs/hapi/docs/API.md

     - `maxBytes` - limits the size of incoming payloads to the specified byte count.
 Allowing very large payloads may cause the server to run out of memory.
 Defaults to `1048576` (1MB).
 <p></p>
-- `router` - controls how incoming request URIs are matched against the routing table:
+- <a id="server.config.router">`router`</a> - controls how incoming request URIs are matched against the routing table:
     - `isCaseSensitive` - determines whether the paths '/example' and '/EXAMPLE' are considered different resources.
 Defaults to `true`.
     - `normalizeRequestPath` - determines whether request paths should be normalized prior to matching.
 Normalization percent-encodes reserved characters, decodes unreserved characters, and capitalizes any percent encoded values.
 Useful when serving non-compliant HTTP clients.